Foot and ankle injury is very prevalent that many people have had them at one point or another.

 - Inability to weightbear

-Treatment – In many cases, the RICE (rest, ice, compression, elevation) approach is used to treat an ankle sprain.
+Treatment (Surgery or Non-Surgery) – In many cases, the RICE (rest, ice, compression, elevation) approach is used to treat an ankle sprain.
 To reduce the swelling and pain, prescription or OTC pain relievers (i.e. naproxen, ibuprofen, etc.) might be prescribed to help reduce swelling and pain.
 Rehabilitation exercises might also be recommended to help the in the fast and proper healing.
 However, if the ankle still feels unstable after rehab or if the ligament has been damaged severely, surgery might be recommended to repair or reconstruct the torn ligaments.